essential-contributions/essential-base/crates/asm-spec/README.md

-# Essential ASM declaration.
+# Essential ASM Specification.

-This crate parses the Essential ASM declaration from YAML and generates a Rust AST for use within the official Rust implementation.
+This crate parses the Essential ASM specification from YAML and provides a structured model for deserializing and traversing the tree of operations.

+The primary use is to assist in generating the official ASM declaration and implementations, though is likely useful for other tooling based on the essential ASM spec.

 ## Operation Declaration